 Pest Management.
-Disease, insect, snail and vertebrate pest damage vary on a year-to-year basis depending on pest populations and management techniques.
+Disease, insect, snail and vertebrate pest damage vary on a year-toyear basis depending on pest populations and management techniques.
 In this area, beneficial arthropods naturally inhabit fully transitioned organic orchards.
 Nevertheless, many growers in the South Coast release beneficial insects every year, primarily Aphytis melinus for the control of California red scale, to maintain the levels that already exist in the field.
 Metaphycus helvolus is sometimes released for the control of black scale, as are green lacewings (Chrysopa spp.) for the control of aphids and other soft-bodied insects.

 Orchards are monitored for insect pests during the growing season by the grower and a representative from a cooperative insectary.
-This study includes an estimated cost of \$32 per acre per year to cover charges for the purchase and release of beneficial insects, which includes three releases of Aphytis melinus per year, and periodic releases of Metaphycus helvolus when necessary.
+This study includes an estimated cost of \$32 per acre per year to cover charges for the purchase and release of beneficial insects, which includes three releases of Aphytis melinus per year and periodic releases of Metaphycus helvolus when necessary.
 Costs per acre will vary depending on the level of pest management services agreed to by both the grower and the cooperative insectary, and on the type and number of beneficial insects purchased and released.

-This study assumes that a total of 60 ducks are purchased and utilized for snail control in the lemon grove.
+This study assumes that a total of 60 ducks are purchased and utilized for snail control in the orange grove.
 The initial cost is included in Table 4 as an investment, with an estimated attrition rate of 50% per year.
-Costs for replacement ducks are included on a per acre basis in Tables 3, 4 and 5.
+Costs for replacement ducks are included on a per acre basis in Tables 1, 2 and 3.

 Harvest.
-Harvest dates are determined by two major factors: fruit size and fruit color.
-In this study, lemons are assumed to be hand harvested by a labor contractor into 900-pound field bins, and then transported to a packing house.
-Contract labor rates range from \$23 to \$55 per 900-pound field bin depending on the amount of fruit to be harvested.
-An average rate of \$39 per 900-pound field bin is used in this study, which includes labor and taxes.
+Harvest dates are determined primarily by fruit maturity (sugar content) and fruit size.
+Market supply and demand may also affect the date of harvest.
+In this study, oranges are assumed to be hand harvested by a labor contractor into 900-pound field bins and then transported to a packing house.
+Contract labor rates range from \$15 to \$26 per 900-pound field bin depending on the size of trees and amount of fruit to be harvested.
+An average cost of \$20 per field bin is used in this study, which includes labor and taxes.
 Transportation of fruit from the field to the packing house is \$3 per field bin.
-Harvests are assumed to be performed four times per year in January, April, July and October, but can vary from farm to farm.
-Harvest costs are located in Tables 3 through 5.
+Harvest is assumed to be performed once a year in June, but can vary from farm to farm.
+Harvest costs are located in Tables 1 through 3.